Immigration Law Center, L.L.C.

 If the marriage ends within the two years, or the parties are separated, the foreign spouse can still file for removal of conditions, either jointly with the U.S. citizen spouse, or alone.

 Lawful permanent resident aliens may also file immigrant visa petitions on behalf of their spouses and children, but all such petitions are subject to minimum four- to six-year waiting periods for the availability of an immigrant visa.
+The waiting periods for visas for immediate family members may be found in the Visa Bulletin published by the U.S. Department of State.

 Questions or comments about this article may be directed to: